Skip to main content

 1. Create a script file.

-The MIDI Remote API Script file follows the structure:
+The MIDI Remote API script file follows this structure:

 <Driver Scripts Folder>/Local/<vendor>/<device>/<vendor>_<device>.js